-Unbelievably there are still a large number of workplaces that have developed a culture which actively promotes all of these sufferings.
+Unbelievably there are still a large number of workplaces that have developed a culture that actively promotes all of these sufferings.
 It is a culture of scapegoating: a process of seeking out individuals then blaming and punishing them for problems that have nothing whatsoever to do with this particular victimized individual.
 On the work floor many a boss uses this trick on his worker(s).

 If you think you have experienced or seen scapegoating previously or if you are undergoing it presently, then this article is for you and I am going to explain what scapegoating is, how you can recognize it and I will give you 5 handy tips on what you can do about it.

 What is a scapegoat?